-First, the θ pinch provides genuinely hot plasma, a circumstance which circumvents the large collisional effects and plasma resistivity found in other experiments.
+First, the $\theta$ -pinch provides genuinely hot plasma, a circumstance which circumvents the large collisional effects and plasma resistivity found in other experiments.
 The diffusion processes for the straight plasma seem to be considerably slower than the "Bohm" processes which are apparently being found in other plasmas.

-Secondly, these high- β plasmas have demonstrated interchange instability in the straight case, to the apparent exclusion of microinstabilities during the time scale of interchange growth.
-The interchange instability grows much more slowly than simple low- β theory would indicate (cf. Sec.
-III-B and III-C).
+Secondly, these high- $\beta$ plasmas have demonstrated interchange instability in the straight case, to the apparent exclusion of microinstabilities during the time scale of interchange growth.
+The interchange instability grows much more slowly than simple low- $\beta$ theory would indicate (cf. Sections II-B and II-C).
 Therefore it is likely that experiments required to understand how to eliminate the interchange instability will lead to clear-cut experimental answers on this stability problem.

 The technique which we expect to use for stabilizing the plasma drift will be that of external stabilizing conductors, energized independently of the main compression field which heats the plasma.
 In this method the stabilizing field will not interfere with the plasma heating.
-Experience on Scylla III (Sec.
-III-C) with hexapole conductors has already shown that the heating and stabilization functions can be separated in this way.
+Experience on Scylla III (Section II-B) with hexapole conductors has already shown that the heating and stabilization functions can be separated in this way.

-2. Plasma Drift - In going to a toroidal θ -pinch system, one expects to encounter an outward drift of the plasma, owing to the radial magnetic field gradient.
+2. Plasma Drift - In going to a toroidal $\theta$ -pinch system, one expects to encounter an outward drift of the plasma, owing to the radial magnetic field gradient.
 It should be noted that the $\beta \approx 1$ condition provides a considerable difference from the $\beta \ll 1$ case, encountered for example in Stellarators.
-In the latter case the inward field gradient ∇B induced by the curvature of the lines induces $\nabla B \times \underline{B}$ drifts of the ions moving across magnetic field inside the plasma, giving vertical charge separation and hence a vertical electric field \underline{E} in which plasma moves outward.
-The remedy for this drift is the rotational transform47 which causes magnetic lines to connect the upper and lower parts of the plasma, shorting the E field.
-In the $\beta \approx 1$ case there is ideally only a plasma pressure unbalance, pushing the plasma outward with net acceleration given approximately where R is the radius of curvature of the lines, n is the number density, and M is the ion mass.
-The corresponding drift time to the wall
+In the latter case the inward field gradient $\nabla B$ induced by the curvature of the lines induces $\nabla B \times B$ drifts of the ions moving across magnetic field inside the plasma, giving vertical charge separation and hence a vertical electric field $\tilde{E}$ in which plasma moves outward.
+The remedy for this drift is the rotational transform which causes magnetic lines to connect the upper and lower parts of the plasma, shorting the E field.
+In the $\beta \approx 1$ case there is ideally only a plasma pressure unbalance, pushing the plasma outward with net acceleration given approximately by where R is the radius of curvature of the lines, n is the number density, and M is the ion mass.
+The corresponding drift time to the wall is shorter by a factor $\approx \beta^{\dot{\overline{\Sigma}}}$ than in the low- $\beta$ case.